 - iTunes 10.5 is required for the upgrade.

 - Set aside at least an hour or more for the upgrade (the actual time will vary depending on the amount of data on your device) and to update applications after the upgrade that have new revisions to support iOS 5.

 - Ensure that your computer is connected to a power source before beginning.
 Once started, the upgrade should not be interrupted.

 - The actual upgrade process is as simple as connecting your mobile device and letting iTunes go through the upgrade process, which will include an automatic backup, the actual iOS upgrade and a restore of your settings and applications.
 In most cases, this is a straightforward process that proceeds without a hitch.
 If you experience a problem, you can restore to the previous backup and restart the process.

 - iCloud configuration is one of the first steps that you are guided through after the upgrade.
 Choosing to use iCloud means that a number of your applications that use cloud storage will now be able to use iCloud.
 Also, you will be able to back up your purchased applications, music etc. and synchronize them across multiple computers using iCloud without counting against your 5GB free quota.
 Music that was not purchased through iTunes can be included using a $25/year iTunes Match service option.
 Additional iCloud space can be purchased at a nominal yearly charge.

-If you have any questions, please do not hesitate to contact the IS Service Desk (x4357, email@example.com).
+If you have any questions, please do not hesitate to contact the ITS Service Desk (x4357, firstname.lastname@example.org).